NuGet/docs.microsoft.com-nuget/docs/Guides/Create-Cross-Platform-Packages.md

 		<file src="Plugin.LoggingLibrary.UWP\bin\Release\Plugin.LoggingLibrary.xml" target="lib\UAP10\Plugin.LoggingLibrary.xml" />
 	</files>

->[!NOTE]
+>[!Note]
->To shorten the names of the DLL and XML files, right-click on any given project, select the <strong>Library</strong> tab, and change the assembly names.
+>To shorten the names of the DLL and XML files, right-click on any given project, select the **Library** tab, and change the assembly names.

 ###Add dependencies